iTwin/imodel-native/iModelJsNodeAddon/README-Private.md

 Rolling a new version of the native platform code is a two-step process:
 1. *Change the native platform* -- Change the native code and update package_version.txt in iModelNodeAddon.
-2. *Adopt the native platform* -- Change the IModelNative.ts file in imodeljs-core/core/backend and change TypeScript code as necessary to react to API changes.
+2. *Adopt the native platform* -- Change the IModelJsNative.ts file in imodeljs-core/core/backend and change TypeScript code as necessary to react to API changes.

 These steps are described in more detail in the sections below.